-This lemon pickle is sweet, salty and tangy!
+This lemon pickle is sweet, salty, and tangy!
 The best thing about this recipe is that you can continue to add to it any time you have lemons!

 This lemon pickle recipe is a great way to use up leftover lemons.
-Whenever you have an extra lemon, just add it to your lemon pickle jar and keep the pickles flowing!
+Whenever you have an extra lemon, add it to your lemon pickle jar and keep the pickles flowing!

-a great way to use up leftover lemons!
+A great way to use up leftover lemons!

 Rather than throwing them away (because food waste is the worst), I add them to my little jar of lemons.
-Lemon pickle is also known as nimboo ka achar in Hindi and while there are many variations of this Indian pickle, my recipe is made with just a few spices and is pickled in its own juice.
+Lemon pickle is also known as nimboo ka achar in Hindi, and while there are many variations of this Indian pickle, my recipe is made with just a few spices and is pickled in its own juice.

 My mom tells me stories about how my great grandmother would keep her lemon achar around for 10 years, if not longer.
 If someone in the family had a tummy ache, she’d give them a spoonful of this pickle to help them with digestion.
 After many years, this pickle will dry out and turn brittle – mom says she’d eat it like candy when this would happen.

 These are pictures that I took back in 2014 – you can really see the difference between lemon pickles that have had time to ferment/age and newly added pickles.

 When you add your lemon, first squeeze the juice into the jar.
 Add the lemon wedges and coat well with salt and sugar.
-I also add carom seeds (aka ajwain aka bishop’s weed) to the jar – you don’t have to do this every time you add more lemon – just add a pinch whenever you think its necessary.
+I also add carom seeds (aka ajwain, aka bishop’s weed) to the jar – you don’t have to do this every time you add more lemon – add a pinch whenever you think it’s necessary.
 These seeds will add a spicy flavor to this tangy pickle.

-Nimboo ka Achaar – an Indian Pickle
+Nimboo ka achaar – An Indian Pickle

 Carom seeds have a pungent taste… I described them in my gluten-free Indian Biscuit (mathi) blog post as “like thyme… on speed.”
-Similar to thyme, ajwain contains the chemical, thymol, known for its antiseptic and antimicrobial properties.
-Research shows that ajwain/thymol can help control a variety of fungal infections and destroy disease causing organisms.
+Similar to thyme, ajwain contains the chemical thymol, known for its antiseptic and antimicrobial properties.
+Research shows that ajwain/thymol can help control a variety of fungal infections and destroy disease-causing organisms.
 I just like the way tastes in this pickle.

-- Continue to add lemon, lemon juice and spices as needed.
+- Continue to add lemon, lemon juice, and spices as needed.